What to Feed Your New Puppy

 TREATS: Please remember that treats containing a whole lot of ingredients your puppy is not used to can create the same problem as changing foods, particularly if you have small children that like to give the puppy lots of treats!
 I recommend dried or freeze dried meat bits and baby carrots for puppy treats.
 This gives him a healthy real food treat that does not have a bunch of corn, wheat, sugars and such that could upset his stomach.

 WHAT TO DO if you see a LOOSE STOOL: In the event that your puppy gets a loose stool after going home, here are a couple of guidelines.
 Puppies have loose stools for all sorts of reasons from eating grass to eating almost anything else around or being introduced to new treats or dog food.
 One loose stool is not a concern if it gets firm again the next time and he has no other symptoms.
 A loose stool and a watery stool are two different things.
-If the stool is all water, or if the puppy is lethargic and not playing or eating go to the vet.
-If he continues with a loose, but not watery stool for a day but has no other symptoms and you are not yet giving Dr Mercola’s Probiotic powder, you could try giving this to him before running to the vet.
-I say this ONLY if the puppy has NO other symptoms and is still eating and drinking and playing but only has the loose stool.
-The probiotic can help balance any upset in the gut quickly and may help avoid a run to the vet and a prescription for something that may further throw that delicate balance in the gut.
-If the probiotic does not correct it in a day or so and it persists, definitely go to the vet to be on the safe side.
-Its possible they picked up some worms, which can cause a loose stool or there could be some other reason.
+If the stool is all water, has blood in it or looks black, go to the vet.
+If he continues with a loose, but not water stool for a day but has no other symptoms and you are not yet giving Dr Mercola’s Probiotic powder, try giving this to him.
+ONLY if the puppy has NO other symptoms and is still eating and drinking and playing but only has the loose stool.
+The pro biotic can help balance any upset in the gut quickly and may help avoid a run to the vet and a prescription for something that may further throw that delicate balance in the gut.
+If the probiotic does not correct it in a day or two and it persists, definitely go to the vet to be on the safe side.
+If your puppy tests negative for anything to be concerned with and still have unexplained loose stool, you can try a couple of things.
+I usually mix a little 100% pumpkin puree along with some chicken or cooked ground up turkey.
+If they are on the raw diet, you do not need to cook the food, just add the pumpkin.
+If you know the puppy got into something such as getting into your french-fries and gets diarrhea, fast the puppy for 24 hours with just water to allow the gut to clear out, then re-introduce the regular food.

 Following these simple suggestions will help you have a healthy, happy puppy that will bring you years and years of joy and companionship.